Interfacing Guide for Bags

 If you are new to bag making, it is not the best idea to make your first bag with a stiff interfacing.
 It is easier to work with fusible fleece.

-A small trick!
+A trick!

-When working with a non- fusible interfacing, use an adhesive spray to temporary adhere the fabric to it.
+When working with a non- fusible interfacing, use an adhesive spray to adhere the fabric to it.

 After that, usually I “quilt” the piece.